 1. September – To be entirely honest with you, predicting September will be the best month to visit Walt Disney World in 2019 is the pretext for this entire article.
 Our Star Wars: Galaxy’s Edge Opening Date Announcement post has over 200 comments; going through those, many are from people who planned September trips and are freaking out about crowds.

-That’s not an illogical response to the news, and there’s no doubt September 2019 will be more crowded than last September.
+There’s no doubt September 2019 will be more crowded than last September.
 There are a couple questions that should be asked.
 First, how crowded will it be as compared to last year?
 Second, how crowded will September 2019 be as compared to October 2019 and pretty much forever beyond?

 It’s tough to answer the first question with any degree of certainty (although Walt Disney World not raising ticket prices for September 2019 does say something about their internal forecasts).
 As to the second question, we’re moderately confident that September 2019 will be better than pretty much any month between now and September 2020.